 Alibaba’s revenue grows by 225.79% in three years

 Our research also focused on the annual revenue for both Alibaba and Amazon from 2017 to 2020 financial years.
-An overview of the revenue shows that Amazon remains dominant but for both companies there is steady growth with upward trend in their share prices too.
+An overview of the revenue shows that Amazon remains dominant but for both companies there is steady growth with upward trend in their price to buy shares.

 Alibaba’s current revenue of $72 billion is a growth of 36.62% from 2019’s $52.7 billion.
 For Amazon, this year’s revenue grew slightly by 5.6% from last year’s $280.5 billion.
 In 2018, Amazon’s revenue stood at $232.8 billion while Alibaba had $35 billion.
 Between 2017 and 2020’s financial year Amazon’s revenue has grown by 66.64% compared to Ali baba’s 225.79%.

 When comparing the two platforms, Amazon still retains the upper hand under commerce, cloud, advertising subscription revenues.
 Based on Alibaba’s impressive operational profits, it translates to either a monopoly in the Chinese market or effective operations.
-This lead to many investors buying or investing in Alibaba stock via best investment apps.
+This lead to many investors buying or investing in Alibaba stock via the best investment apps in the UK.

 Both Alibaba and Amazon are known for their e-commerce business models but over the years they have diversified to offer other products like cloud systems, digital media subscriptions, and advertising.
 From this perspective, both companies harbor many similarities.
 Amazon is the dominant company with a global footprint while Alibaba has mainly focused on the Chinese market.
 Amazon’s size has played a key role in the companies success over the years.